Free Employee Engagement Survey Template to Boost Productivity

 But what is employee turnover, and what are its effects?

-An understanding of what employee turnover is, as well as various types and causes, its effects, and how to calculate its cost, is crucial for any business.
+An understanding of what employee turnover is, as well as the various types and causes, its effects, and how to calculate its cost, is crucial for any business.
 Furthermore, having tools and strategies to effectively reduce it becomes imperative to maintaining a healthy and productive work environment.

 Download Free